"Chocolate runs in my veins!"

 I went vegan in 2012 after my Yoga Teacher Training in Thailand.
 During this time, I also discovered my deep indulgence for dark chocolate.
 The more I was becoming an intuitive eater, the more I noticed that my body wanted chocolate as much as my mind and mouth did.
 Score!

-Then I came to Canada as a student, and along with that amazing transition, an opportunity that I am now fully committed to: The Good Chocolatier.
-My final project at University was around Social Enterprising and how to turn a small business into a social enterprise to change some of the existing power balances in our current system.
+Then I came to Canada as a student, and along with that very fulfilling transition, The Good Chocolatier emerged!
+My final project at University was around Social Enterprising and how to turn a small business into a social enterprise to change some of the existing power imbalances in our current system.
 Long study short, it works!
 Ask me about how if you are curious to learn more.

 Rooted in Tradition